 There are few Arkansans - women or men - who have spoken more eloquently on the cause of civil rights and social justice than Dorothy D. Stuck.
-In the turbulent era of the late 1950s through the 1970s, she was a leading and sometimes lone, voice in calling for equality for all in Arkansas.
-But it was not just her voice that made an impact, it was her actions as well.
-Moving from her role in the enforcement of civil rights legislation, she put actions behind her words.
-Her recognition with the Department of Health, Education and Welfare's highest award gives testimony to her success.
+In the turbulent era of the late 1950s through the 1960s, she was a leading and sometimes lone, voice in calling for equality for all in Arkansas.

-Often introduced as an "Arkansas Legend," it can easily be said that her courage in a time of democratic upheaval has earned her well deserved admiration and respect.
+Dorothy's husband Howard died in 1981, and their son, Howard III, in 1990.
+She now resides in Little Rock.
+Often introduced as an "Arkansas Legend", it can be easily said that her courage in a time of democratic upheaval has earned her well-deserved admiration and respect.